After Natanz Blast, Iran Vows To Ramp Up Uranium Enrichment - UrduPoint

 The announcement cast a shadow over ongoing talks in Vienna aimed at salvaging the tattered 2015 nuclear deal between Iran and world powers that former US president Donald Trump abandoned three years ago.

-Tehran has written to the UN's International Atomic Energy Agency to announce "that Iran will start 60 percent enrichment," the official IRNA news agency reported.
+Iran said it wrote to the UN's International Atomic Energy Agency to announce "that Iran will start 60 percent enrichment", a move later confirmed by the IAEA.

-The move will bring Iran closer to the 90 percent purity threshold for military use and shorten its potential "breakout time" to build an atomic bomb, a goal it denies.
+The step will bring Iran closer to the 90 percent purity threshold for military use and shorten its potential "breakout time" to build an atomic bomb, a goal it denies.

 Under the nuclear deal, Iran had committed to keep enrichment to 3.67 percent, though it had stepped this up to 20 percent in January.

-The latest news came two days after an explosion knocked out power at Iran's main nuclear facility of Natanz in central Iran which the Islamic republic blamed on Israel and labelled an act of "terrorism".
+The latest news came two days after an explosion knocked out power at Iran's main nuclear facility of Natanz, which the Islamic republic blamed on Israel and labelled an act of "terrorism".

 Israel, which did not claim responsibility, is strongly opposed to US President Joe Biden's efforts to revive the nuclear agreement.

-The accord between Iran and the UN Security Council's permanent members plus Germany promised Iran relief from punishing sanctions in return for agreeing to limits on its nuclear programme.
+The accord between Iran and the UN Security Council's permanent members plus Germany promised Tehran relief from punishing sanctions in return for agreeing to limits on its nuclear programme.

-Israel has vowed it will stop the Islamic republic from ever building an atomic bomb, which it considers an existential threat to the Jewish state.
+Israel has vowed it will stop Iran from ever building an atomic bomb, which it considers an existential threat to the Jewish state.

+The United States said it stood by Israel but remained committed to the Iran talks despite Tehran's enrichment plan.

+"We are certainly concerned about these provocative announcements," said White House spokeswoman Jen Psaki.

-- 'Bad gamble' - The mysterious blast at Natanz has sharply heightened tensions between the two powers already engaged in a shadow war on lands and seas across the middle East, with Iran on Monday vowing to take "revenge".
+"We believe that the diplomatic path is the only path forward here and that having a discussion, even indirect, is the best way to come to a resolution." - Israeli-operated ship hit - The mysterious blast at Natanz has sharply heightened tensions between the two powers already engaged in a shadow war on lands and seas across the middle East.

+On Tuesday, an Israeli-operated ship was attacked off the UAE opposite the Iranian coast, Israeli media said, in the latest apparent tit-for tat.

+Security sources, quoted by Israel's Channel 12 television, said the vessel Hyperion Ray was "lightly damaged" near the Emirati port of Fujairah.

 Iran would make the enrichment plant "more powerful" by using advanced centrifuges, he added.

-IRNA reported that Iran would also add "1,000 centrifuges with 50 percent more capacity to the machines present in Natanz, in addition to replacing" those damaged in the attack.
+IRNA said Iran would also add "1,000 centrifuges with 50 percent more capacity to the machines present in Natanz, in addition to replacing" those damaged in the attack.

-According to Iran's English-language channel Press tv, the enrichment jump will start on Wednesday.
+"The preparations (for the implementation of this decision) will begin tonight" in Natanz, said the Atomic Energy Organization of Iran (AEOI).

+The 60 percent enriched uranium would be used to "produce molybdenum for use in the manufacture of various radiotherapeutic products", the organisation added.

 Zarif, after talks with his visiting Russian counterpart Sergei Lavrov, also warned Israel's ally the United States it would gain no extra leverage in Vienna through "acts of sabotage" and sanctions.